Energy Storage in the Booming British Market

 What role does Wattstor play in the UK’s energy storage landscape?

 Wattstor plays a central role for UK businesses by enabling them to install onsite renewable energy systems at zero upfront cost.
-Through our innovative Price Protect tariff, Wattstor ensures that businesses meet their Net Zero targets while paying less than the wholesale market rate for their electricity.
-Wattstor specialises in providing comprehensive energy management solutions that integrate renewable energy generation with advanced storage technologies.
+Through our innovative Price Protect tariff, Wattstor helps businesses achieve their Net Zero targets.
+At the same time, they pay less than the wholesale market rate for their electricity.

 Author